-This is the beginning of the eighties, and everybody is moving to the beat of the Pop music, as the brand-new concept of the music video appears on television for the first time.
-However, in Dublin, Conor--a teenager with a sensitive heart--is trying to deal with a tense family relationship, reconnect with his older brother, while dealing with the hostile environment in his new public school.
-And then, one day, he sees her.
-Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of his school's gate, indolently observing people passing by.
-But, who is she, and how could a boy ever get noticed by such a distant girl?
-That's easy.
-He would form a band.
-Surprisingly, with every lyric Conor writes, the gap narrows, and with every song he plays, her heart fills with affection.
-In the end, before a sea of opportunities lying ahead of them, what will the future hold for a brave love like this?Written by
+As everybody moves to the beat of Pop music in early-1980s-Dublin, the sensitive teenager, Conor, struggles to cope with a tense family relationship; reconnect with his older brother, Brendan, and, above all, deal with the hostile environment in his new public school.
+Then, one day, he sees her.
+Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of the school's gate, indolently observing people passing by.
+To get noticed by the distant girl, Raphina, Conor enlists the help of a group of teenage dreamers to form a band--and, surprisingly--with every lyric he writes, the gap narrows, and with every song he plays, her heart brims with affection.
+Now, before a sea of opportunities, what does the future hold for a brave love like this?Written by

 You can never do anything by half.
 Do you understand that?

 At 0:20:25 when the boys are discussing what to name the band, Eamon says "What about ...
 Sing Street?
 Do you actually not get that ... like Synge Street?", but the subtitles show him as saying "What about ...
 Sing Street?
 Do you actually not get that like?
 Sing Street."
 See more »

 The movie you've always wanted if you were a teen in the '80s!